 Our Chicago Crush Injury Attorneys Can Help

-To learn if you have a potential claim or lawsuit against a party that caused your crush injuries following an accident, contact the Chicago crush injury lawyers at Blumenshine Law Group by phone at (312) 766-1000, text at (312) 313-3466 or email at firstname.lastname@example.org today.
+To learn if you have a potential claim or lawsuit against a party that caused your crush injuries following an accident, contact the Chicago crush injury lawyers at Blumenshine Law Group by phone or text at (312) 766-1000 or email at firstname.lastname@example.org today.
 The consultation is free.
 You can also visit our website to learn about our extensive litigation experience and record of success.
 Request a free confidential appointment online.
 If you can not immediately travel to our offices, we can come to you.